jeffreykegler/hoonlint/misc/whitespace.md

   A 1-jogging has one head and no tail.

 * The current 2-jogging rules are CENTAR (`%*`) and WUTLUS (`?+`).
-  A 2-jogging has a head and a subhead and no tail.
+  A 2-jogging has a head and a subhead but no tail.

 * The current jogging-1 rule is TISCOL (`=:`).
   A jogging-1 has a tail and no head.

 * The current 2-jogging-1 statement is SIGCEN (`~%`).
+  A 2-jogging-1 statement has
-  A 2-jogging has a head a subhead and a tail.
+  a head, a subhead, and a tail.

 ## Joggings